Having a SaaS marketing strategy is great.

 Exponential growth produces a J-shaped curve, while logistic growth produces an S-shaped curve:

-We can mathematically codify logistic growth by modifying the equation for exponential growth, limiting a growth rate r (growth rate per invested unit of capital and resources) that depends on market share (N) and how close it is to carrying capacity, or market saturation (K).
+We can mathematically model logistic growth by modifying the equation for exponential growth, limiting a growth rate r (growth rate per invested unit of capital and resources) that depends on market share (N) and how close it is to carrying capacity, or market saturation (K).

 If a SaaS company has a base growth rate of rmax when it’s still small, we can write this as follows (K and N representing for example number of customers):